glic3rinu/passlib/docs/new_app_quickstart.rst

 :class:`~passlib.hash.ldap_sha512_crypt` and
 :class:`~passlib.hash.ldap_sha256_crypt`).

-Issues: Like :class:`~passlib.hash.md5_crypt`, it's algorithm composes the underlying message digest hash in a baroque and somewhat arbitrary set combinations.
+Issues: Like :class:`~passlib.hash.md5_crypt`, its algorithm composes the underlying message digest hash in a baroque and somewhat arbitrary set combinations.
-So far this "kitchen sink" design has been successful in it's primary purpose: to prevent any attempts to create an optimized version for use in a pre-computed or brute-force search.
+So far this "kitchen sink" design has been successful in its primary purpose: to prevent any attempts to create an optimized version for use in a pre-computed or brute-force search.
 However, this design also hampers analysis of the algorithm